spiderworm/Sight/README.md

 *    Create your project directory under the document root (unless it's already created, such as when you're installing straight to the document root).
 *    Inside the Sight directory you just installed is another directory called project-template/.
 Copy the contents of project-template/ to your project directory.

+# Modify your index.php file

+The index.php file needs to link to Sight.php in order to run.

+Find the line that looks like this:

+`require_once("../Sight.php");`

+... and change it so that it points to Sight.php in the installed Sight/ directory.

 # Modify your .htaccess file